--a, --all Remove index cache, lock files, unused cache packages, tarballs, and logfiles.

--i, --index-cache Remove index cache.

--p, --packages Remove unused packages from writable package caches.
-WARNING: This does not check for packages installed using symlinks back to the package cache.

--t, --tarballs Remove cached package tarballs.

--f, --force-pkgs-dirs Remove all writable package caches.
-This option is not included with the --all flag.
-WARNING: This will break environments with packages installed using symlinks back to the package cache.

--c, --tempfiles Remove temporary files that could not be deleted earlier due to being in-use.
-The argument for the --tempfiles flag is a path (or list of paths) to the environment(s)

-where the tempfiles should be found and removed.

--l, --logfiles Remove log files.
+-a,all Remove index cache, lock files, unused cache packages, tarballs, and logfiles. -i,index-cache Remove index cache. -p,packages Remove unused packages from writable package caches.
+WARNING: This does not check for packages installed using symlinks back to the package cache. -t,tarballs Remove cached package tarballs. -f,force-pkgs-dirs Remove all writable package caches.
+This option is not included with theall flag.
+WARNING: This will break environments with packages installed using symlinks back to the package cache. -c,tempfiles Remove temporary files that could not be deleted earlier due to being in-use.
+The argument for thetempfiles flag is a path (or list of paths) to the environment(s) where the tempfiles should be found and removed. -l,logfiles Remove log files.

---json Report all output as json.
-Suitable for using conda programmatically.

--v, --verbose Can be used multiple times.
-Once for INFO, twice for DEBUG, three times for conda clean --tarballs

--y, --yes Sets any confirmation values to 'yes' automatically.
-Users will not be asked to usage: conda compare [-h] [--json] [-v] [-q] [-n ENVIRONMENT | -p PATH] file file Path to the environment file that is to be compared against.
+json Report all output as json.
+Suitable for using conda programmatically. -v,verbose Can be used multiple times.
+Once for detailed output, twice for INFO logging, thrice for DEBUG logging, four times for TRACE logging. -q,quiet Do not display progress bar. -d,dry-run Only display what would have been done. -y,yes Sets any confirmation values to 'yes' automatically.
+Users will not be asked to confirm any adding, deleting, backups, etc.

+conda clean --tarballs